maestro-server/webdocs/docs/developer/architecture/discovery_app.rst

 Discovery App
 -------------

-Discovery App service to connect and crawler provider
+Discovery App is a crawler encharge to connect yo cloud providers.

-- Encharge to manager and authenticate in each provider
+- Encharge to manager and authenticate in each cloud provider
-- Crawler the data and record into db
+- Crawler data and record it on Maestro db
-- Consume batch insert data
+- Translate cloud data to maestro data.

 ----------

 .. image:: ../../_static/screen/discovery.png
    :alt: Maestro Server - Discovery app overview

-Discovery using `Flask <http://flask.pocoo.org>`_,  and python >3.5, has api rest, and tasks.
+Discovery app use `Flask <http://flask.pocoo.org>`_,  on python >3.5.

 **Setup dev env**